kdave/btrfs-progs/Documentation/Reflink.rst

 - cross-filesystem reflink is not possible, there's nothing in common between so the block sharing can't work
-- reflink crossing two mount points of the same filesystem does not work due to an artificial limitation in VFS (this may change in the future)
+- reflink crossing two mount points of the same filesystem support depends on kernel version:

+  - until 5.17 it's not supported and fails with "Cross device link", can be worked around by performing the operation on the toplevel subvolume
+  - works since 5.18
 - reflink requires source and target file that have the same status regarding NOCOW and checksums, for example if the source file is NOCOW (once created with the chattr +C attribute) then the above command won't work unless the